Professor Karen Grimmer

 |Campus:||City East Campus|

 |URL for Business Card:||http://people.unisa.edu.au/Karen.Grimmer|

-Karen Grimmer is Professor of Allied Health in the School of Health Sciences and is the Director of the International Centre for Allied Health Evidence.
+Karen Grimmer is Professor of Allied Health in the School of Health Sciences.
+She is the Director of the International Centre for Allied Health Evidence (iCAHE).

 - Karen coordinates and teaches in the postgraduate research course REHB 5102.
 This course is run in a three week summer school, commencing mid Jan each year.
 Karen supervises Honours students, Masters by Research and PhD students.
 Karen has vacancies for 1 new PhD student after January 2013, in the areas of evidence production and implementation, clinical guideline development and/ or musicians' posture, playing demands and pain.

 - Karen's teaching interests are in research methodology, biostatistics, allied health epidemiology, evidence-based practice in allied health, and allied health systems evaluation

 - Karen has receieved a number of UniSA awards for excellence in teaching in research, related to research projects conducted with students and other staff in the School of Health Sciences, and also to her supervision of higher research degbree students.

 - Karen is a Professor Extraordinaire (adjunct professor) at the Stellenbosch University, Cape Town, South Africa.
 She is an honorary professor at University of Santo Tomas, Manila.
 She is adjunct faculty at Nova Southeast University, Florida.
 She consults to the Hong Kong Hospital Authority on allied health evidence and quality practice.